Post-Conviction Sentence Modifications

 Sentence Modification Lawyers in Southern Connecticut

-At Pattis & Paz, we provide legal support for those seeking post-conviction sentence modifications, especially in light of recent legislative changes.
+At Pattis & Paz LLC, we provide legal support for those seeking post-conviction sentence modifications, especially in light of recent legislative changes.
 The legislature has recently amended the Sentence Modification statute, allowing individuals with a sentence under 7 years on a plea, or over 7 years by a trial, to seek modifications without needing permission from the state attorney's office.
 Many factors influence whether you're a strong candidate for a sentence modification, so we encourage you to contact our office for a free consultation to explore your options.

 What are Post-Conviction Sentence Modifications?